Wizard Alchemy Wiki

 Should I reroll Human immediately?

 Yes.
 Human provides no combat or farming passive bonus, so virtually any race you roll instead will help you progress faster.
-Use your free rerolls from the RELEASE and WIZARD codes and do not keep Human past the first few minutes.
+Use your free rerolls from the 100KMEMBERS, 20kMembers, and 17kCCU codes and do not keep Human past the first few minutes.

 Where do I reroll my race?